-The insider guidelines supplement the provisions of the Market Abuse Regulation (EU No 596/2014/, “MAR”) and the related regulations, domestic legislation, particularly chapter 51 of the Finnish Criminal Code (39/1889) and the Finnish Securities Markets Act (746/2012), Nasdaq Helsinki Ltd’s Guidelines for Insiders , Nasdaq First North Growth Market – Rulebook, Nordic Main Market Rulebook for Issuers of Shares where applicable and the Finnish Financial Supervisory Authority’s rules and regulations on insider matters in force at each time.
+The insider guidelines supplement the provisions of the Market Abuse Regulation (EU No 596/2014/, “MAR”) and the related regulations, domestic legislation, particularly chapter 51 of the Finnish Criminal Code (39/1889) and the Finnish Securities Markets Act (746/2012), Nasdaq Helsinki Ltd’s Guidelines for Insiders , Nasdaq First North Growth Market – Rulebook, Nasdaq First North Bond Market – Rulebook; Nordic Main Market Rulebook for Issuers of Shares where applicable and the Finnish Financial Supervisory Authority’s rules and regulations on insider matters in force at each time.

 Obligation to notify transactions

-Lamor has defined Chairperson and potential Vice Chairperson as well as other members and deputy members of its Board of Directors, its Chief Executive Officer and her or his possible deputies as well as members of its Management Team as persons discharging managerial responsibilities (“Managers“).
+Lamor has defined Chairperson and potential Vice Chairperson as well as other members and deputy members of its Board of Directors, its Chief Executive Officer and her or his possible deputies as well as members of the Management Team, including possible members of anits Extended Management Team, as persons discharging managerial responsibilities (“Managers“).

 The Managers and their closely associated persons must notify Lamor and the Financial Supervisory Authority of transactions in Lamor’s financial instruments promptly and no later than three days after the transaction.
 The Finnish Financial Supervisory Authority shall be notified of transactions exceeding the annual threshold of EUR 5,000.
-However, Lamor must be notified of all transactions, and Lamor notifies the Finnish Financial Supervisory Authority of transactions exceeding the threshold.
+However, Lamor must be notified of all transactions.

 Lamor discloses the notifications of transactions of the Managers and their closely associated persons within two (2) business days of receipt of the notification concerning the transaction.